yongkangc/portfolio/content/_index.md

 Currently I am working with [Chainlink Labs](https://chain.link/) to scale Chainlink services across multiple blockchains like Ethereum, Solana and Cosmos.

-I am also currently sourcing great web3 startup for [Spartan Group](https://www.spartangroup.io/) which is a leading venture capital firm in the Web3 space.
+Also sourcing for amazing web3 startups for [Spartan Group](https://www.spartangroup.io/) which is a leading venture capital firm in the Web3 space.
+Feel free to reach out!

 Previously I have had the privilege of working with some of the most respected companies in the Web3 space: